 The Company has no employees.
-The majority of employees engaged in the activities of the Company and its subsidiaries are employed by the subsidiary undertaking Sesame Services Limited (SSL).
+The majority of employees engaged in the activities of the Company are employed by the fellow SBG subsidiary undertaking Sesame Services Limited (SSL).
 Disclosures relating to employees may be found in the annual report and financial statements of that company.
+The Company is recharged with the costs of the staff provided by SSL.